-- In r rounds: send complete initial state to nodes at distance at most r // do all the communication first Compute output based on complete information about r-neighborhood // do all the computation in the end - r) and derive a lower bound on the number of colors that are needed if we want to properly color an n-node ring with an r-round algorithm.
+1: In r rounds: send complete initial state to nodes at distance at most r2: // do all the communication first 3: Compute output based on complete information about r-neighborhood 4: // do all the computation in the end r) and derive a lower bound on the number of colors that are needed if we want to properly color an n-node ring with an r-round algorithm.
+A 3-coloring lower bound can then be derived by taking the smallest r for which an r-round algorithm needs 3 or fewer colors.